The Joshua Tree Tours 2017 and 2019: Conception

-The inspiration for the tour came in August 2016, during show production rehearsals for U2's headlining appearances at the iHeartRadio Music Festival and Salesforce.com's Dreamforce conference.
+The inspiration for the tour came in August 2016, during show production rehearsals for U2's headlining appearances at the iHeartRadio Music Festival and Salesforce's Dreamforce conference.
 Initially, the band were interested in marking the 30th anniversary of their 1987 album, The Joshua Tree, with one show in the United States and Europe each, but they eventually decided to expand it into a full tour.
 The band members gave various reasons for the tour.
 Lead vocalist Bono said, "it was just to honor this album that meant so much to us" and that at first there was no "grand concept".
 However, once they realised the record was still relevant thematically, "the thing just ran away with itself".
 Guitarist the Edge cited the 2016 US presidential election and other world events for what he judged to be renewed resonance of The Joshua Trees subject matter.
 He said, "things have kind of come full circle, if you want.
 That record was written in the mid-Eighties, during the Reagan–Thatcher era of British and U.S. politics.
 It was a period when there was a lot of unrest.
 Thatcher was in the throes of trying to put down the miners' strike; there was all kinds of shenanigans going on in Central America.
 It feels like we're right back there in a way.
 I don't think any of our work has ever come full circle to that extent.
 It just felt like, 'Wow, these songs have a new meaning and a new resonance today that they didn't have three years ago, four years ago.'"

 The stage as seen prior to a 12 July 2017 show in Berlin.
 It was designed using the stage from the band's original Joshua Tree Tour as a reference point.

 Longtime U2 set designer Willie Williams said that there was a misconception that "because of the nature of the show, the staging could be very simple, which meant it would be achievable with a reduced lead time".
 He rejected the notion that the stage would be simple but did realise that much of the lead time required for U2 tours is spent defining the ideas behind them.
 With The Joshua Trees anniversary as the idea, the development process was simplified, as the band and their creative team were able to begin with several assumptions: that half of the concerts' set list would consist of The Joshua Tree songs; that they could use the original Joshua Tree Tour stage as a reference point; and that photographer Anton Corbijn, who shot the photographs from the album sleeve, would create video content.
 In October 2016, the band began initial conversations with Stufish Entertainment Architects, the firm behind the set design.